Some Metro South Hospital Supporters Would Rather It Close Than Go To A Group Considering Buying

 A Quorum spokesperson now confirms a concern about Guterman’s past dealings is one of many reasons talks broke down, insisting there is no other buyer.

-Rep. Rita says otherwise.
+Rep. Rita said otherwise.

 “I know that there are other entities that are interested in looking, but they need time,” he said.

-Blue Island’s mayor says there are actually two other interested buyers, including Mount Sinai Hospital, but CBS 2 could not confirm that.
+Blue Island’s mayor said there are actually two other interested buyers, including Mount Sinai Hospital, but CBS 2 could not confirm that.

 Time may be up Tuesday if the state’s health facilities review board gives its OK for Metro South to close.